-ULEZ expansion: Contested claims examined
+Ulez expansion: Contested claims examined

 The cost of second-hand cars has also risen.

-Its analysis also shows that in February there were 43,359 ULEZ-compliant cars for sale in London with an average cost of £15,000 and £19,991 for petrol and diesel respectively.
+Its analysis also shows in February there were 43,359 Ulez-compliant cars for sale in London with an average cost of £15,000 and £19,991 for petrol and diesel respectively.

 Only about 5,000 of these compliant cars are for sale under £5,000.

-Note: This story was first published on 15 March and has been updated to provide further context.
-The BBC will continue to update the article to reflect new developments.